The important thing is not to stop questioning. Curiosity has its own reason for existing. – Albert Einstein

 He’s officially my first featured guest on The QH3 Podcast, since I decided to relaunch the show to focus on awakening stories.
 It was so nice to get a chance to reconnect with him.
 Besides being a gifted Shaman he’s also a wonderfully down to Earth guy.
 I see him as a courageous fellow as he’s been willing to put himself out there as a healer for a good part of career.
 He’s written books, recorded audio series, and recently appeared on A&E’s The Lowe Files -which stars the infamous Rob Lowe and his sons looking into the bigger mysteries of life.

-Despite being a faculty member of a graduate institute that promoted alternate healing approaches, I was still dealing with the challenges of having to live in two worlds; one being the world of the healer, and the other holding down a job as a licensed mental health professional.
+Despite being a faculty member of a graduate institute that promoted alternate healing approaches, I was still dealing with the challenges of having to live in two worlds; one being the world of the creative healer, and the other holding down a job as a licensed mental health professional.
 Put mildly, they are two very different worlds.
-While in Graduate school I’d connected with a bright young professor who had a very unique background as a Yale-trained psychologist and also a Shaman, thanks to her Cherokee heritage.
-This relationship was crucial over an exceptionally hard time in spiritual development.
-But we’d lost mostly due to increasing obligations of our professional lives.
+While in Graduate school I’d connected with a bright young professor who had a very unique background as a Yale-trained psychologist and Shaman, thanks to her family’s Cherokee heritage.
+This relationship was crucial during an exceptionally hard time in spiritual development.
+But we’d lost touch mostly due to increasing responsibilities of our professional lives.
 So not having the time to devote to a face-to-face mentorship, I went looking for easier fits.
-That’s where I connected with Jon’s work through his Youtube channel.
+That’s where I connected with Jon’s work -quite accidentally through his Youtube channel.
 It was the right medicine for the challenges I was facing at the time.
-Jon’s online material, I think, had a bigger influence on my decision to exit corporate and launch a digital media brand later on.
-Jon actually came from the hard-charging world of Silicon Valley, as he worked as a software engineer before stepping into healing.
+Jon’s online material, I think, had a bigger influence on my decision to exit corporate and start a digital media brand later on.
+Jon actually came from the hard-charging world of Silicon Valley before stepping into healing.
 So I think the combo of his past, understanding the high-achiever type, as well as the pitfalls of the competitive professional landscape made him a great fit.
 I leaned in.

 So, that’s how we got to this place three years later.
 In this interview, we got to explore the shift from the mainstream working world to healer a little deeper.
 Jon seemed really vulnerable to me, and totally willing to fling open the door to his past.
 He talked about the journey to find a balance between the vulnerability and courage that’s needed to work as a Shamanic healer.
 He also dove into his life before prior to discovering Shamanism, and talked about some of the early signs he got along the way.
 He also delved into some of his psychological sensitives and what it took before he finally committed to exploring the healing path.
 I really enjoyed my time with Jon, as he’s fun, insightful, and willing to have a good chat.
 I think there’s a good chance you’ll enjoy the interview too.